S53 and S93 buses

-The S53 and S93 constitute a public transit line in New York City, running primarily on Clove Road and utilizing the Verrazano-Narrows Bridge to travel between Brooklyn and Staten Island.
+The S53 and S93 constitute a public transit line in New York City, running primarily on Clove Road and utilizing the Verrazzano–Narrows Bridge to travel between Brooklyn and Staten Island.
 They are operated by the MTA Regional Bus Operations under the New York City Transit Authority brand.

 Route description

 S53

 The S53 begins in Bay Ridge at Fourth Avenue and 86th Street.
 Between here and Fort Hamilton Parkway-92nd Street, Bay Ridge-bound buses run via Fort Hamilton Parkway and 86th Street whereas Staten Island-bound buses run via Fourth Avenue and 92nd Street.
-From here, it continues a short distance east of 92nd Street before turning onto the Gowanus Expressway and continues across the Verrazano-Narrows Bridge to Staten Island until using Exit 15W to run south on Lily Pond Avenue.
+From here, it continues a short distance east of 92nd Street before turning onto the Gowanus Expressway and continues across the Verrazzano–Narrows Bridge to Staten Island until using Exit 15W to run south on Lily Pond Avenue.
 It then runs west on McClean Avenue, north on Fingerboard Road and south on Hylan Boulevard.
 It then runs northwest on Clove Road, passing by Grasmere station.
 At Targee Street, Port Richmond-bound buses make a dogleg turn to access the westbound Staten Island Expressway Service Road, where it joins the S93.
 The S53 continues west and returns to running northwest on Clove Road until turning north onto Broadway, where it runs until Castleton Avenue.
 It turns west on said road until reaching Port Richmond Avenue, where it turns north until reaching the Port Richmond Terminal at Richmond Terrace.

+When school is in session, one trip to Port Richmond originates at Forest Avenue near Anning S. Prall Intermediate School 27 at 2pm.
+Three more trips to Port Richmond leave Michael J. Petrides School at 2:28pm, heading to Clove Road via Milford Drive.